directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson46.md

 {{<card header="**1st script**">}}
 The photo captures a tender moment between newlyweds on their big day. <br/>
 The bride is dressed in a delicate white lace gown that reveals her back. <br/>
-Her blonde hair is elegantly styled up, with a long veil flowing behind her. <br/>
+Her blonde hair is elegantly styled, tied up, with a long veil flowing behind her. <br/>
 Her right hand, draped in the veil, gently rests on the groom’s chest, while her left hand, holding a bouquet of soft-colored roses, wraps around his shoulder.<br/>
 The groom, standing close to his bride, cuts a dashing figure in a classic tuxedo complete with a boutonnière.<br/>
 <br/>